What Is Clicker Training For Cats? Does It Work?

 What Is Clicker Training?

 Clicker training is a form of positive reinforcement based training.
 It’s also a type of marker training where the sound of a clicker is used to mark a behavior you want an animal to do more.
-It’s commonly used in dog training, but it can be done with other species, too, including cats.
+It’s commonly used in dog training, but it can be used with other species, too.
+This includes cats!

 Once your cat understands that connection, you mark a behavior you want your cat to more of using the clicker and give them the reinforcer.
 You repeat this a lot and over time, your cat will begin doing the behavior more and more.
 Eventually you can add a cue to ask them to do the behavior.
 If your cat is being reinforced, by definition the behavior will increase so you don’t need to add the cue right away.